Pradip-p/lazy-py-processor/README.md

 ##### Note.
 This library was written for python3 and scrapy1.6.0.
 However higher version is supported.

 ### Installation Instruction
-* Create a virtual env
+    Create a virtual environment for your project.
+Install Customized Scrapy using `pip`:
-* Install it as you would install python package
 ```
 pip install git+https://github.com/Pradip-p/lazy-py-processor.git

 ```
 or
+Alternatively, you can install LazyPyProcessor Scrapy by cloning the repository and installing it locally:
 ```pip install . ```